While many people are familiar with podcasts, to some the term is an unknown. So what is a podcast?

-Up until mid 2019 our podcast was hosted on Soundcloud and you can still listen to episodes on Soundcloud here.
+Up until mid 2019 our podcast was hosted on Soundcloud and you can still listen to older episodes on Soundcloud here.
 Once you go to the Soundcloud link, you can choose your episode.
 Soundcloud doesn’t require a subscription.
 Please note that we no longer post new podcast episodes to Soundcloud.

 You can also listen through the downloadable Soundcloud app on both Apple or android devices